blackchip-org/ptime/README.md

 # ptime

-Date and time parser.
+Parse date and times without knowing the layout ahead of time.

 Experimental and a work in progress.
+More details to come later.

 ## Installation